microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 If a workspace ID and key were not provided during the bundle installation, the agent must be subsequently registered with Operations Management Suite.

 ## Onboarding using the command line
 Run the omsadmin.sh command supplying the workspace id and key for your workspace.
-This command must be run as root (w/ sudo elevation):
+This command must be run as root (with sudo elevation):
 ```
-cd /opt/microsoft/omsagent/bin
-sudo ./omsadmin.sh -w <WorkspaceID> -s <Shared Key>
+sudo /opt/microsoft/omsagent/bin/omsadmin.sh -w <workspace id> -s <shared key> [-m <workspace label>]
 ```

 ## Onboarding using a file